WebAudio/web-audio-api/explainer/user-selectable-render-size.md

-However, for UAs that do double buffer, then, roughly, the `renderSize` chooses the minimum possible latency, and the `latencyHint` can increase this appropriately when possible.
+However, for UAs that do double buffer, then, roughly, the `renderSize` chooses the minimum possible latency, and the `latencyHint` can increase this appropriately if needed.

 * If `renderSize` is "default", then 128 frames is used to render the graph and `latencyHint` behaves as before.
-* If 'renderSize` is "hardware", then the graph is rendered using the hardware size.
+* If `renderSize` is "hardware", then the graph is rendered using the hardware size.
 The latency value is chosen appropriately but the resulting latency value cannot be smaller than the hardware size.
 * If `renderSize` is a number, the graph is rendered using the appropriate